Personal Capital is a tool that I use nearly every single day. Is it legit? Let’s dive into our Personal Capital review to find out.

 Personal Capital Review 2020: A Legit Alternative to Mint

 If you’re a high-net-worth investor looking for ways to manage your assets, Personal Capital comes with an assemblage of features that sets it apart from other wealth management platforms.

 Whether you’re looking to put a finger on your financial accounts and save money, or if you’re seeking tailored recommendations to enhance your returns, this mobile and desktop-friendly platform aims to help you take control of your financial life.

 Is Personal Capital legit?
 This Personal Capital review takes a deep dive into the platform’s pros, cons, capacities, and interface to help you in your quest for the best financial management tool.

 I made the switch from Mint to Personal Capital and have been loving every minute of it.
-It’s no secret that it’s one of my favorite financial resources and personal recommendations.
-Personal Capital can help you with your personal financial planning.

 It’s not for everyone though, so I wanted to provide a helpful guide to explain the differences and provide a full review of the Personal Capital platform.